BrianDouglasIE/BrianDouglasIE.github.io/posts/drinking-bird.md

----
-title: Homer's Drinking Bird
+Homer's Drinking Bird
-tags: [productivity, python]
-date: 20/01/2025
+20/01/2025
+productivity,python
 ---

 Do you work for a large multinational?
 Do you have a minimal amount of work to do